countableclouds/countableclouds.github.io/README.md

 ---

 ## Manuscripts
-(For manuscript with red bullet points, all authors have equal contribution and are listed in alphabetical order.
+(For manuscript with red bullet points, all authors have equal contribution and are listed in alphabetical order).

 - *Average-Case Complexity of Quantum Stabilizer Decoding*, September 2025 {: .red-bullets}